Lin Yu-chun: Biography

 "I Will Always Love You" to show his gratitude to his grandmother for taking care of Lin over the years.

 In April 2010, he visited the United States and performed "I Will Always Love You" and Amazing Grace on The Ellen DeGeneres Show.
 On the same trip, he attended Lopez Tonight and performed "Saving All My Love for You" (also a Whitney Houston cover) and Total Eclipse of the Heart (originally by Bonnie Tyler) as a duet with William Shatner.

 Sony Music Taiwan announced they had signed Lin Yu Chun to a record deal.
 Lin Yu-chun's signing press conference occurred on 13 May 2010, and was held in Shanghai San Want Hotel.

-On 22 May 2010, at Dodgers Stadium during a Los Angeles Dodgers game, he sang "The Star-Spangled Banner", "God Bless America" and "Taiwan, Touch Your Heart".
+On 22 May 2010, at Dodger Stadium during a Los Angeles Dodgers game, he sang "The Star-Spangled Banner", "God Bless America" and "Taiwan, Touch Your Heart".
 On 11 August 2010 Lin sang Whitney Houston's "I Will Always Love You" on America's Got Talent season 5 on the YouTube selection episode, receiving a standing ovation from the crowd.
 Lin has been slated to play the role of Liu Lucy for the HBO Asia produced miniseries Untold Stories of 1949.
 In 2013, he competed in the second season of The Voice of China.